gustavkramnas/bjornbacka/README.md

 and implement designs into a functional product and explore learning design systems and social coding (mob programming/pair programming etc).

-😬 Description: welcome to björnbacka, an website where you can "order" food.
-A single-page application made with react.js and node.js. ** ONLY FOR DESKTOP **

 📘 Learnings: JSX / more CSS / NODE.js / REACT.js, Scrum / mob & pair programming / Advanced Git / GitHub Issues, Reviews & Kanban.

 Workflow: Group project, Github, branches, Git merge, Git organizations, tech meetings, scrum, colloborating with UX designers.